YaraAlshw/finalproject/README.md

 ### 1. Data acquisition and cleaning
 The sequence data is publicly available on NCBI as raw individual ddRAD sequences under BioProject PRJNA542138 with accessions SAMN11612144–SAMN11612336.
 There was a total of 193 samples encompassing six Pelobates species and/or subspecies: Pelobates balcanicus,  Pelobates cultripes, Pelobates fuscus, Pelobates fuscus vespertinus, Pelobates syriacus, Pelobates varaldii.
 The 193 samples also contained two outgroups: Scaphiopus couchii, and Spea bombifrons.

 Resources online recommended the use of the SRA toolkit to download a large dataset in FASTA or FASTQ.gz format directly onto a cluster.
 However I had difficulty installing the SRA toolkit so I opted for manually downloading each read as a .fastq.gz file first onto my computer, then upload them to the cluster.
 Because each file took a long time to manually download and upload, and took up a large amount of space (~500MB) on my computer, I decided to only use a subset of the data.
 I initially selected 66 samples (Supplementary table 1), but due to computation time limits, I had to further decrease the number of samples and ended up using 13 samples only (including 1 outgroup sample) (Table 2.).
-See methods section for in-depth explanation of why I further reduced the dataset.
+See “ddRAD data processing” section for in-depth explanation of why I further reduced the dataset.

 Run	| BioSample	| Organism
 ----|-----------|---------